google/lightweight_mmm/README.md

 - [Sun, Y., Wang, Y., Jin, Y., Chan, D., & Koehler, J. (2017).
 Geo-level Bayesian Hierarchical Media Mix Modeling.](https://research.google/pubs/pub46000/)

+## Support

+As LMMM is not an official Google product, the LMMM team can only offer limited support.

+For **questions about methodology**, please refer to the References section or to the [FAQ page](https://lightweight-mmm.readthedocs.io/en/latest/faq.html).

+For **issues installing or using LMMM**, feel free to post them in the Discussions or Issues tabs of the Github repository.
+The LMMM team responds to these questions in our free time, so we unfortunately cannot guarantee a timely response.
+We also encourage the community to share tips and advice with each other here!

+For **feature requests**, please post them to the Discussions tab of the Github repository.
+We have an internal roadmap for LMMM development but do pay attention to feature requests and appreciate them!

+For **bug reports**, please post them to the Issues tab of the Github repository.
+If/when we are able to address them, we will let you know in the comments to your issue.

+**Pull requests** are appreciated but are very difficult for us to merge since the code in this repository is linked to Google internal systems and has to pass internal review.
+If you submit a pull request and we have resources to help merge it, we will reach out to you about this!

 ## Community Spotlight

 - [How To Create A Marketing Mix Model With LightweightMMM](https://forecastegy.com/posts/how-to-create-a-marketing-mix-model-with-lightweightmmm/) by Mario Filho.